arustyt/wled-tools/doc/WLED_presets.md

   transition: 7
 ```
 While supporting a mix of formats #1 and #2 in a single file may not seem necessary, the ability to merge
-multiple preset YAML files into a single WLED preset JSON file is supported.
+multiple preset YAML files into a single WLED preset JSON file is a requirement.
-By supporting a mix of structures it allows merging of files containing the both structures.
+By supporting a mix of structures, it allows merging of files containing both structures.

 > **Sidebar:** Support for the original structure will continue indefinitely for this reason:
-If a WLED presets JSON file is converted to YAML (using **json2yaml.py**) the resulting YAML
+> If a WLED presets JSON file is converted to YAML (using **json2yaml.py**) the resulting YAML
-file will be in the original structure.
-This makes it an easy way to get a starting YAML file
+> file will be in the original structure.
+> This makes it an easy way to get a starting YAML file
-to use with this package to generate WLED presets JSON files.
+> to use with this package to generate WLED presets JSON files.